pikapods/docs.pikapods.com/tutorials/finance/actual-1-basics/index.md

 ---
 title: Actual Basics
+description: Actual is a fast and private personal budgeting app.
+In this tutorial you can learn the basics of adding accounts and expenses in simple steps.
 layout: page
 parent: Finance
 grand_parent: Tutorials
 ---

-# Getting Started with Actual App
+# Getting Started with Managing your Finances with Actual

 **Actual** is a user-friendly and privacy-focused app designed for efficient financial management.
 Its sleek interface is optimized to ensure a speedy and seamless experience when exploring your finances.